 Please note that there is currently only one fund to cover all student emergencies and the application may be periodically disabled depending on the amount of available funds and the number of applications received.
 When the application is available, you may submit your emergency grant request using the link provided below.

-If you are approved for an emergency grant, expect it to be a one-time award.
-For additional information about the emergency grant program and other financial resources that may be available, please visit NOVA’s Financial Stability Program website.
+For additional information about the emergency grant program and other financial resources that may be available, please visit NOVA’s Financial Stability and Advocacy Centers website.

 HOW TO SUBMIT AN APPEAL